Finite generation of nilpotent quotients of fundamental groups of punctured spectra: Introduction

 \begin{Thm} Under the assumptions of Conjecture \ref{0017}, the maximal pro-nilpotent quotient of $\pi_{1}(\Spec A \setminus \{\ideal{m}\})$ is topologically finitely generated. \end{Thm}

 In particular, the maximal abelian quotient and the maximal pro-$p$ quotient are both topologically finitely generated.

-This theorem has an application to the author's work \cite{SuzTwoDim} on arithmetic duality for $A$ when $A$ is normal and two-dimensional and has mixed characteristic.
+This theorem has an application to the author's work \cite{Suz24} on arithmetic duality for $A$ when $A$ is normal and two-dimensional and has mixed characteristic.
 In this work, the ``arithmetic cohomology'' $H^{q}(\Spec A \setminus \{\ideal{m}\}, \Z / p^{n} \Z(r))$ is given a canonical structure as an ind-pro-algebraic group over the residue field.
-Using Theorem \ref{0018} above, we can show (and will indeed show in a subsequence paper) that this ind-pro-algebraic group structure actually has no connected part (that is, it is an \'etale group) when $q = 1$ and $r = 0$.
+Using Theorem \ref{0018} above, we can show (done in the subsequent work \cite{SuzExpl}) that this ind-pro-algebraic group structure actually has no connected part (that is, it is an \'etale group) when $q = 1$ and $r = 0$.
 For other values of $q$ and $r$, the connected part of this arithmetic cohomology may be non-trivial.
 For example, for $q = 1$ and $r = 1$, it is closely related to Lipman's group scheme structure \cite{Lip76} on the Picard group of a resolution of the singularity of $A$.
 Thus the \'etaleness of the algebraic structure in the case $q = 1$ and $r = 0$ is a non-trivial finiteness statement.

-To prove the theorem, we may assume that $A$ is normal and two-dimensional by the same argument as the line after \cite[Expos\'e XIII, Conjecture 3.1]{Gro05}.
-It is enough to show that the maximal abelian quotient of $\pi_{1}(\Spec A \setminus \{\ideal{m}\})$ is topologically finitely generated. \footnote{ Use the fact that if a finite set of elements of a pro-nilpotent group topologically generates the abelian quotient, then the same set topologically generates the whole group. } The prime-to-$p$ part is done by Grothendieck-Murre.
+To prove the theorem, we may assume that $A$ is normal and two-dimensional by the same argument as the line after \cite[Expos\'e XIII, Conjecture 3.1]{Gro05} (using the maximal pro-nilpotent quotient of $\pi_{1}$ in place of full $\pi_{1}$).
+It is enough to show that the maximal abelian quotient of $\pi_{1}(\Spec A \setminus \{\ideal{m}\})$ is topologically finitely generated. \footnote{ Use the fact that if a finite set of elements of a pro-nilpotent group topologically generates the abelian quotient, then the same set topologically generates the whole group (\cite[Section 5.8, Lemma 5.9]{MKS04}). } The prime-to-$p$ part is done by Grothendieck-Murre.
 Thus all we need to do is to show the finiteness of the \'etale cohomology

 The strategy is to take a resolution of singularities of $A$ and describe the $H^{1}$ by $p$-adic nearby cycles around the exceptional divisor.
 These $p$-adic nearby cycles in turn are described by coherent cohomology.
 The negative definiteness of intersection matrices of exceptional divisors supplies basic bounds on the coherent cohomology.
 Additionally, we need to analyze a kind of Frobenius-fixed points of some ``deformation'' cohomology.
 This part is more involved in the mixed characteristic case than in the equal characteristic case.
 For this analysis, we introduce algebraic group structures on the deformation cohomology and use their Lie algebras.